ksubramanian9/portfolio_management/portfolio_management_folder_structure.md

-# GitHub Folder Structure for Investment Portfolio Manager Application Documentation
+# Folder Structure

-The documentation for the Investment Portfolio Manager application, built using microservices, Domain-Driven Design (DDD), Event-Driven Architecture (EDA), and Functional Programming (FP), is organized as Markdown files in a GitHub repository.
-The folder structure is designed to be intuitive, scalable, and aligned with the system’s modular architecture, facilitating access for developers, architects, and stakeholders.
-Below is the proposed folder structure, starting from the root directory, with descriptions of each directory and key files.
+The folder structure of the Investment Portfolio Manager application’s GitHub repository is designed to organize code, documentation, and supporting assets for a microservices-based architecture built with Scala, adhering to Domain-Driven Design (DDD), Event-Driven Architecture (EDA), and Functional Programming (FP) principles.
+The structure separates source code (`src/`), documentation (`docs/`), assets (`assets/`), and deployment configurations (`docker/`), ensuring modularity, maintainability, and alignment with non-functional requirements like scalability, reliability, and security.
+This document describes the repository’s organization, including where code for each microservice is stored, and aligns with the ubiquitous language, bounded contexts, and domain events defined in related documentation.

-## Folder Structure
+## Repository Structure

 ```
-/investment-portfolio-manager-docs
-├── README.md
-├── CONTRIBUTING.md
-├── CODE_OF_CONDUCT.md
-├── LICENSE.md
-├── .github/
-│   ├── ISSUE_TEMPLATE/
-│   │   ├── bug_report.md
-│   │   └── feature_request.md
-│   └── PULL_REQUEST_TEMPLATE/
-│       └── pull_request_template.md
+investment-portfolio-manager/
 ├── docs/
-│   ├── requirements/
-│   │   ├── high_level_requirements.md
-│   │   └── non_functional_requirements.md
 │   ├── architecture/
+│   │   ├── domain_driven_design/
+│   │   │   ├── bounded_contexts.md
+│   │   │   ├── domain_events.md
-│   │   ├── overview.md
+│   │   │   ├── ubiquitous_language.md
+│   │   │   └── folder_structure.md
 │   │   ├── microservices/
 │   │   │   ├── portfolio_management_service.md
 │   │   │   ├── asset_management_service.md